osisoft/Edge-Data-Store-Docs/content/index.md

 * Custom application using REST API

-Once collected, the data is stored locally in configurable data storage within EDS, until it can be sent to permanent storage in a PI System or in AVEVA Data Hub through periodic egress.
-The data can also be read from local storage by custom applications using REST APIs.
+Once collected, EDS stores the data locally in configurable data storage within EDS until it can be sent to permanent storage in a PI System or in AVEVA Data Hub through periodic egress.
+The data can also be read from local storage with custom applications that use REST APIs.

 ## Edge Data Store architecture